rsanchezmo/jaxer/docs/dataset.rst

 Dataset class
 ~~~~~~~~~~~~~
-The dataset class has been implemented using PyTorch since there is no native or pure version in Flax or JAX that provides
+The dataset class has been implemented using **PyTorch** since there is no native version in Flax or JAX that provides
-the same functionality as PyTorch.
-To make it compatible with JAX, a function `jax_collate_fn` has been implemented to transform data into `jnp.arrays`
+the same functionality.
+To make it compatible with **JAX**, a function `jax_collate_fn` has been implemented to transform data into `jnp.array`s
 according to the `JAX official documentation <https://jax.readthedocs.io/en/latest/notebooks/Neural_Network_and_Data_Loading.html>`_.

 .. code-block:: python